Quantum reservoir neural network implementation on coherently coupled quantum oscillators: Learning tasks with the quantum reservoir

-In essence, this advantage comes from the fact that oscillators are in a quantum superposition of states.
-It is very interesting from the experimental point of view: even tough quantum measurements need to be repeated multiple times in order to reconstruct probability amplitudes to find a system in a given state, a much smaller number of states needs to be measured compared to the classical case.
-Furthermore, all the measurements are performed on the same device, which simplifies the experimental setup, as they can be measured simultaneously using frequency multiplexing~\cite{Essig2021}.
+To better understand where does this advantage come from, we also performed learning with our quantum system in the classical limit of large dephasing.
+In this limit, the oscillators exist in a statistical mixture of states instead of the quantum superposition, and quantum coherences vanish.
+Our observation shows that for 4 and 9 neurons, quantum oscillators perform better than in the classical limit (see FIG.~\ref{performance_neurons}), indicating that quantum coherences play a crucial role.
+Moreover, the classical limit outperforms classical spintronic oscillators, which can be attributed to the fact that even unmeasured basis states still participate in the transformation of input data.
+This aspect is interesting from an experimental perspective because, even though quantum measurements need to be repeated multiple times to reconstruct the probability amplitudes to find a system in a specific state, it implies that a much smaller number of states need to be measured in comparison to the classical case.
+Furthermore, all the measurements are performed on the same device, which simplifies the experimental setup, and enables simultaneous measurement using frequency multiplexing~\cite{Essig2021}.

+Experimentally, the states would be measured by coupling a qubit to each resonator and using the dispersive readout.
+We study the number of measurements that are needed to obtain sufficiently precise basis state occupations in order to perform learning with the same accuracy as with the exact probability amplitude values~\cite{Khan2021}.
+The variance of the probability amplitude of the occupation of the states is given by the multinomial law

+where $N_{\rm{shots}}$ is the number of measurements.
+For three different values of $N_{\rm{shots}}$, we add to the probability amplitude of the occupation of the states an error drawn from a Gaussian distribution of variance $\langle p \rangle$.
+Accuracy on the sine and square waveform classification task is shown in FIG.~\ref{shots}.
+For the small drives that we apply in our simulations, lower energy levels in each oscillator have higher probabilities to be occupied, which means that their measurement induces smaller errors.
+We find that for the first two levels in each oscillator (4 neurons in FIG. 5), we obtain with $(N_{\rm{dim}} + 1)^5$ shots sufficiently precise values to obtain the same accuracy as with the exact values.
+For 2 photon states (9 neurons in FIG. 5) with need $(N_{\rm{dim}} + 1)^9$ shots and for 3 and 4 photon states (16 and 25 neurons in FIG. 5) we need $(N_{\rm{dim}} + 1)^{11}$ shots.

+Each measurement in a quantum system disrupts the coherence, making it necessary to remember prior inputs for time-dependent tasks.
+As a result, portions of the input sequence must be replayed before every measurement.
+However, recent studies have demonstrated that a quantum reservoir can effectively learn using weak measurements~\cite{Mujal2022a}.
+This approach eliminates the need for constant replays and subsequently reduces the overall duration of the experiment.